 What is a Residency Letter of Intent and How Does it Help Match?

 A residency letter of intent is a short, concise letter that is designed to tell your number-one program choice for residency that they are your top choice, as well as the reasons behind your decision.
-It is written to residency program directors to communicate your intent to join their program should you match.
-It’s another way to answer the “why should we choose you” residency interview question and affirm your desire to match with a specific program.
+Think of it as another way to answer the “why should we choose you” residency interview question and affirm your desire to match with a specific program.
+Our MD admissions expert, Dr. Taneja, MD sums up her first hard experience best:

 Next, we’ll look at how to format your residency letter of intent, what to include in your letter and what mistakes to avoid.